-Results of the water temperature exceedance analysis for white sturgeon for Alt 2 are identical to those for Alt 1A with two exceptions.
+Results of the water temperature exceedance analysis for white sturgeon for Alternative 2 are identical to those for Alternative 1A with two exceptions.
 First, in June of Above Normal Water Years, there would be a 5.6% increase in exceedance of the 66°F juvenile rearing and emigration index value below Thermalito Afterbay relative to the NAA.
-Second, in September of Critically Dry Water Years, the exceedance above the 66°F juvenile rearing and emigration index value would be 16.7% greater under Alt 2 relative to the NAA.
+Second, in September of Critically Dry Water Years, the exceedance above the 66°F juvenile rearing and emigration index value would be 16.7% greater under Alternative 2 relative to the NAA.

-Results of the water temperature exceedance analysis for white sturgeon for Alt 3 are predominantly identical to those for Alt 1A with three exceptions.
-First, below Thermalito Aferbay in May of Critically Dry Water Years, the exceedance above the 61°F spawning and egg incubation index value would be the same (8.3%) under both Alt 3 and the NAA.
-Second, below Thermalito Aferbay in June of Above Normal Water Years, there would be no difference between Alt 3 and the NAA in the exceedance above the 66°F juvenile rearing and emigration incubation index value.
-Third, at the Feather River mouth, the exceedance above the 66°F juvenile rearing and emigration incubation index value under Alt 3 would be 9.1% greater than under the NAA.
+Results of the water temperature exceedance analysis for white sturgeon for Alternative 3 are predominantly identical to those for Alternative 1A with three exceptions.
+First, below Thermalito Afterbay in May of Critically Dry Water Years, the exceedance above the 61°F spawning and egg incubation index value would be the same (8.3%) under both Alternative 3 and the NAA.
+Second, below Thermalito Afterbay in June of Above Normal Water Years, there would be no difference between Alternative 3 and the NAA in the exceedance above the 66°F juvenile rearing and emigration incubation index value.
+Third, at the Feather River mouth, the exceedance above the 66°F juvenile rearing and emigration incubation index value under Alternative 3 would be 9.1% greater than under the NAA.

-.
+Due to low frequency and magnitude of differences between each alternative and the NAA in exceedances above water temperature index values in the Feather River, they are not expected to be persistent enough to affect white sturgeon at a population level.

 Delta